-We’ve all been there.
-Coasting at a cool 600 mph in our private jets, and just too lazy to raise our own wrists to check the time.
-Instead, we call to our captains — those steady, unshakeable professionals with their fingers on the pulse and hands on the yoke — to ask them the time instead.
+We’ve all been there: coasting cooly at 600mph in the back of our private jets.
+Today’s newspaper in one hand, and a finely brewed coffee in the other, there’s no way we can raise our wrists to tell the time.
+So instead, we call up to our captains — the steady, unshakeable professionals with their fingers on the pulse and hands on the yoke — to ask them for a time check instead.

-Because, if you can depend on one thing from a pilot — other than safely taking off, flying and landing your plane, that is — it is that around his wrist will be strapped one of the finest watches in the world.
-From Breitling to Bell & Ross, the most illustrious watchmakers have all been inspired by air travel.
+Because, if you can depend on one thing from a pilot — other than being able to safely take off, fly and land your plane — it is that around his wrist will be strapped one of the finest watches in the world.
+From Breitling to Bell & Ross, the most illustrious watchmakers have all been inspired by air travel at some point — and pilots are some of the strongest proponents of fine watchmaking you’re likely to find.

-So, with last month’s Baselworld fading into jetstream, which of the new Pilot’s watches on the scene are worth your time and money?
-We turned to seasoned and distinguished pilot Jonny Nicol — also the founder and CEO of private jet booking service Stratajet — to get his recommendations.
+So, which of these air-faring watches are worth your time?
+We turned to seasoned and distinguished pilot Jonny Nicole — also the founder and CEO of private jet booking service Stratajet — for his recommendations.

-The Big Pilot’s range from IWC is iconic among fans of fine watches and flying machines.
-This latest iteration comes with a 7-day power reserve, indicated in the sub-dial at 3 o’clock.
+The Big Pilot’s range from IWC is iconic among fans of both fine watches and flying machines.
+This iteration comes with a seven-day power reserve, indicated in the sub-dial at 3 o’clock.
 A classically designed military watch, that distinctive over-sized crown is featured so you can adjust the time while still wearing your flying gloves.
 Naturally.

 Our pilot says: “Pilots develop a close bond with their watches since they are instruments in which you should be confident of trusting your life.